-The South coast of Lombok
+The South Coast of Lombok

-The South coast of Lombok is gradually attracting more tourism, but is still unspoiled.
+The south coast of Lombok is gradually attracting more tourism, but is still unspoiled.

 With a few exceptions, the natural landscape and the traditional way of life have remained unchanged for hundreds of years.

-Kuta is the best-known place on the South coast with a magnificent stretch of white sandy beach and rugged hills rising around it.
 This area is well known for surfing; good wave breaks left and right in Kuta bay and some more on reefs east of Tanjung Aan.

 For divers Belongas bay and especially Kuta are not yet well known but the diving here is great with unspoiled reefs and an array of marine life.